What Is Power Throttling In Windows 10? How To Enable It And Improve Battery Life?

 Not every app on your computer requires the CPU at service all the time.
 Other than the ones people actively use, most of them run in the background where they consume CPU resources.

 Windows 10 can reduce the load of such apps and give room to the apps you’re currently using, a feature called Power Throttling.
-This saves the precious battery of your system from being wasted on unimportant things.
+This saves the precious battery life of your system from being wasted on unimportant things.